antoinevastel/antoinevastel.github.io/_posts/2022-02-26-task-pool-no-deps-nodejs.md

 ## Precision regarding the problem to solve

 Note that what we do in this article is more optimal than simply calling `Promise.all` in a loop.
-Indeed, many solutions posted on StackOverflow suggest to do something that looks like the following code snippet:
+Indeed, many solutions posted on StackOverflow suggest doing something that looks like the following code snippet:

 ```javascript
 const tasks = [t1, t2, ..., tN];